hackintoshrao/gleam-wiki/Output.md

 Output() returns a channel of encoded []byte back to the driver program.
-SaveTextTo() is a convenient method, and actually is also an example to read from the channel.
+Fprintf() is a convenient method, and actually is also an example to read from the channel.

 Same as Source() functions, Output() functions are run as part of the driver program in a distributed environment.
 They are usually written in Go.